How to Keep Your Digital Footprint Clean

 Passwords are basically all that stands between you and hackers who want your personal data and money.
 That’s why it’s so important to change your passwords frequently.
 When doing so ensure they are strong – mixture of letters (uppercase and lowercase), numbers, symbols and do not form easily recognisable words or names (keep in mind: hackers can use software that automatically cross-checks your password against dictionary words, including dictionary words with letters substituted for numbers!)

-If you’re anything like me, you may get too caught up with life to update your passwords as frequently as you should.
+Often we get too caught up with life to update your passwords as frequently as you should.
 The start of the year is the perfect time to sit down and systematically update all your important account passwords – just remember to keep the most important ones different from each another!

 Unsubscribe from unread mailing lists